Nazeer04/Call-Center-Analysis----Power-BI/README.md

    - Technical Support had relatively better resolution rates

-🎛️ Filters Available:
+🎛️ **Filters Available**:

-Date
+- Date

-Month
+- Month

-Agent
+- Agent

-Topic
+- Topic

-📈 Key Insights & Recommendations
+📈 **Key Insights & Recommendations**
-🔍 Insights:
+🔍 **Insights**:
-81% of calls were answered, but 19% were abandoned
+  - 81% of calls were answered, but 19% were abandoned

-Nearly 73% of answered calls were resolved
+  - Nearly 73% of answered calls were resolved

-Peak traffic was observed on Mondays and Saturdays, especially between 11 AM – 3 PM
+  - Peak traffic was observed on Mondays and Saturdays, especially between 11 AM – 3 PM

-Streaming and payment issues caused a significant number of abandoned calls
+  - Streaming and payment issues caused a significant number of abandoned calls

-Overall customer satisfaction rating was 3.4/5
+  - Overall customer satisfaction rating was 3.4/5

-✅ Recommendations:
+✅ **Recommendations**:
-Increase call center staffing during peak hours and high-traffic days
+  - Increase call center staffing during peak hours and high-traffic days

-Improve agent response speed to reduce abandonment rate
+  - Improve agent response speed to reduce abandonment rate

-Provide targeted support/training for topics with high unresolved or abandoned calls
+  - Provide targeted support/training for topics with high unresolved or abandoned calls

-Implement self-service or proactive communication for common issues (like payments or streaming)
+  - Implement self-service or proactive communication for common issues (like payments or streaming)

-📋 Summary
+📋 **Summary**
 The Call Center Analysis dashboard provides a comprehensive view of operational performance over three months (Jan–Mar 2021), allowing business stakeholders to:

-Improve resolution and satisfaction rates
+  - Improve resolution and satisfaction rates

-Reduce customer drop-offs and call abandonment
+  - Reduce customer drop-offs and call abandonment

-Make informed staffing and training decisions
+  - Make informed staffing and training decisions

-Boost overall customer experience and retention
+  - Boost overall customer experience and retention

-🔚 Conclusion
+🔚 **Conclusion**
 This project showcases how effective data visualization and analysis using Power BI can help businesses:

-Identify bottlenecks in customer service
+  - Identify bottlenecks in customer service

-Monitor operational performance
+  - Monitor operational performance

-Drive improvements with actionable insights
+  - Drive improvements with actionable insights